 It was one of those times in life when everything else seems to stop and all of the important and pressing matters are no longer important or pressing.
-I remember it like it was in slow motion.
-Patty and I were walking along main street in the Kansas City suburb of Grandview, Missouri trying to process a very difficult piece of personal news we had had just received from her doctor.
+I remember it like it happened in slow motion.
+Patty and I were walking along main street in the Kansas City suburb of Grandview, Missouri trying to process a very difficult piece of personal news we had just received from her doctor.
 She had a large ovarian cyst that may be malignant and must be removed.
 That meant she would need a hysterectomy.
 She was twenty-five.
 Fortunately, we already had two children.
 Michelle was four and Nathan was two.

 Here is the strange blessing of that Christmas.
-It was peaceful!
+It was peaceful.
 Patty’s mom had the kids.
 We didn’t have to run all over the place or listen to our parents complain about being slighted.

 Remembering this story has causes to think of a couple more Christmastime stories that I will share over the next couple of weeks.

 This post is part of the December synchroblog entitled, “Tell Me a Story.”
 Here are links to the other contributors’ posts.

 Carol Kuniholm writing at Words Half Heard